filviu/blog/content/posts/2012/2012-01-12-enabling-the-mysql-slow-query-log.md

 ### Changing the long query time

-You can also set how long a query needs to take before it&#8217;s considered a &#8220;long&#8221; query.
+You can also set how long a query needs to take before it's considered a "long" query.
 The default is 10 seconds.
 I usually like to set it lower:

 To change it to 5 seconds add in my.cnf:
 [cceN_bash]